 - Freelancers with very few clients needing free invoicing: Invoicera’s free plan allows you to send invoices for up to three clients.

-- Managing both A/P and A/R: A single Invoicera account lets you manage A/R and A/P in the same dashboard.
+- Managing both accounts payable (A/P) and accounts receivable (A/R): A single Invoicera account lets you manage A/R and A/P in the same dashboard.